Did Trump just go up with the first TV ad of the 2024 presidential campaign?

 He’s flirted with a possible White House run and pundits see Pompeo as a potential contender for the GOP presidential nomination, especially if Trump doesn’t run again in 2024.
 His trip to New Hampshire comes after he’s already made two stops this year in Iowa and one in South Carolina, which votes third in the GOP primaries and caucuses.

 Pompeo’s been crisscrossing the country, helping Republicans running in elections this year and in the 2022 midterms.
-But while in New Hampshire, Pompeo met privately with a group of influential Republican activists and leaders before headlining a state party luncheon, and the trip understandably once again sparked 2024 speculation.
+While that was at the top of his agenda during his day in New Hampshire, Pompeo also met privately with a group of influential Republican activists and leaders before headlining a state party luncheon, and the trip understandably once again sparked 2024 speculation.

 Asked about 2024, Pompeo told Fox News that he’s working "really hard between now and November of next year.
 And then there'll be some decisions that everyone has to make, including myself and my wife.
 And we'll do that on the right timetable."